-Ecuador is one of those destinations that surprises with its immense diversity in such a compact area.
-In just a few hours, you can go from relaxing on Pacific beaches to hiking the trails of ancient volcanoes, exploring colonial cities steeped in history, or delving into the lush Amazon rainforest.
-If you're looking for a country that combines sea, mountains, and jungle without having to travel endless distances or spend a fortune, this two-week itinerary in Ecuador is for you.
+Ecuador is a destination that surprises with its immense diversity within a compact territory.
+In just a few hours of travel, you can go from relaxing on Pacific beaches to hiking along trails of ancient volcanoes, exploring colonial cities steeped in history, or venturing into the lush Amazon rainforest.

 Table of Contents